Meta-Chlorophenylpiperazine: Analogues

 Some additional analogues include quipazine, ORG-12962, and 3C-PEP.

+History

+mCPP was first described in the scientific literature by at least 1976, specifically as a metabolite of trazodone.
+Subsequently, it was characterized in greater detail in 1979 and thereafter.
+The drug emerged as a novel designer drug by 2003 or 2004.

 Society and culture

 Tablets containing mCPP confiscated by the DEA in Vernon Hills, Illinois.

 Tablets containing mCPP confiscated by the Kriminalpolizei in Europe at the end of 2008.